-Here is a list of college essay prompts to help you decide on a topic for your application essay.
+Here is a list of things to write about for your college application essay.

-Some are light and fun writing prompts, while others are more serious.
+Some of these college essay prompts are light and fun, while others are more serious.

-Simply, think of your application essay as a photograph.
+Simply, think of your app essay as a photograph.
 Let’s illustrate this with an example:

 Imagine a college admissions officer sitting at her desk with three separate student applications (three separate photographs for our example).
 Unfortunately, there’s only room for one more student, so she has to select one among the three photographs of three different student applicants in front of her.